Health workers in L.A. become 1st people to get COVID-19 vaccine in California

 That’s after the California-led Western States Scientific Safety Review Workgroup, which also includes Washington, Oregon and Nevada, confirmed the safety and effectiveness of the Pfizer vaccine approved by the FDA for emergency use.

+“We had 11 members, world-class members,” Newsom said Monday.
+“They reviewed phase one and phase two trials.
+They reviewed all the information with what was going on, FDA and elsewhere.
+And they signed off on the safety and veracity of this vaccine unanimously.”

-The initial shipment to California includes 327,600 doses, Newsom said.
+The initial shipment to California includes 327,600 doses, according to the governor.
 The vaccines were set to go to hospitals that can store the vaccine in ultra-low temperature freezers — about 94 degrees below zero.

 Newsom said in addition to the Kaiser Permanente Los Angeles Medical Center, one hospital in San Diego and two in Northern California also received doses on Monday.

-The state is slated to receive more doses of the vaccine later in December, then again in January.
+The state is slated to get more doses of the vaccine later in December, then again in January.

 Under guidelines by the California Department of Public Health, health workers and residents of long-term care facilities would receive priority.